GerHobbelt/qiqqa-technology-tests/OCR Toolchain Demo/README.md

     (Of course, "white-out" **assumes** any background color has already been adjusted to become white (and text black) before you feed these regions to Tesseract via that  'do one region at a time' loop described above.

-    I haven't seen better approaches for this workflow where user-defined regions should prevale over OCR engine heuristics.
+    I haven't seen better approaches for this workflow where user-defined regions should prevail over OCR engine heuristics.
-- can this process run in mutiple instance in parallel?
+- can this process run in mutiple instances in parallel?
 Is that smart to even consider or can we load a multi-core machine sufficiently without parallellizing this?
 And how do the tools we'll be using cope with this 'running mutiple instances' goal of doing more OCR work faster?
 - should this become a tool separate from Qiqqa itself, as suggested by Narayan @raindropsfromsky?
   + **do note** that this is sounding a lot like building a toolchain that is an alternative to PaperPort, OmniPage and other document scanning+management tool sets.
 I don't the "alternative to" but that implies it's a lot of work for a single guy right now.
 Hmmmmmmmmm...